 The episode "Night Owl" has a strange edit in Australia.
 When the camera pans to the Night Owl using a liquid nitrogen tank to freeze Mordecai, Rigby, Muscle Man, and High-Five Ghost, the shot of the liquid nitrogen tank was cropped so that way it just reads "liquid."
 Apparently, the Australian censors don't want kids to think that freezing themselves in liquid nitrogen was a good thing (which it isn't).
 What's even weirder is that the verbal references to liquid nitrogen and the shot of the unmarked liquid nitrogen tanks weren't edited in any way.

-Reruns of the episode "The Power" (both on Cartoon Network and Netflix) redub Rigby's famous line, "Now, how in the H are we gonna fix this S?" to "Now, how in the heck are we gonna fix this stuff?"
+Reruns of the episode "The Power" (both on Cartoon Network and Netflix) redub Rigby's famous line, "Now, how in the H are we gonna fix this S?" to "Now, how in the heck are we gonna fix this stuff?"note in the UK feed of Netflix, the line is "Now, how in the H are we gonna fix this hole?".
 Also redubbed was "But he's gonna be pissed" to "But he's gonna be ticked."
-Surprisingly, Mordecai's line, "You drillbit!" and Benson's line "I know it was you who brainwashed me with that keyboard crap." wasn't altered.
+Surprisingly, Benson's line "The forty dollars you two conned out of me with that stupid keyboard crap!" wasn't edited.

 The last third of Three Little Pigs has the Big Bad Wolf disguise himself as a "Fuller Brush man" who is working his way through college.
 In the original version, he was a Jewish peddler, complete with Yiddish accent (though some versions exist in which the Big Bad Wolf's Yiddish accent is redubbed, but the animation of him as a Jewish man is not altered in any way).